-Free talks in schools: Currently available for schools within a 30 mile radius of Yeovil, Somerset, our talks and presentations cover a wide range of environmental issues and can be tailored to suit different age groups and abilities.
+Free talks in schools: Currently available online for schools anywhere in the UK, our talks and presentations cover a wide range of environmental issues and can be tailored to suit different age groups and abilities.

-Better Planet Schools: Our new environmental education programme for UK primary schools, providing educational materials and actions for schools to learn about and make a difference to environmental issues.
+Better Planet Schools: Our environmental education programme for UK primary schools, providing educational materials and activities for schools to learn about and make a difference to environmental issues.

 Environmental news: Regular updates about environmental issues across the planet.